bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMPPS` removes all pulse programmer symbols of a specified type that alphabetically fall between first and last inclusive.
 If typ or first is not specified RNMR will prompt for it with a default of temp.
 If last is not specified RNMR will not prompt for it and will remove only a pulse programmer symbol whose name exactly matches first.
+## REMSYM
+Remove symbols

+Category: Arguments

+Format : `REMSYM` first last

+Defaults: temp <first>

+Description:
+`REMSYM` removes all symbols that alphabetically fall between first and last inclusive.
+If first is not specified RNMR will prompt for it with a default of temp.
+If last is not specified RNMR will not prompt for it and will remove only a symbol whose name exactly matches first.
 ## RGPIB
 Read string from GPIB device